Financial-Times/origami/apps/for-everyone-website/src/content/docs/o2-components/technical-guide/origami-build-service.md

 ---
-title: Using Components (o2) via npm
+title: Using components (o2) with the Origami Build Service
 description: A reference of components
 sidebar:
   label: Technical Guide
   order: 3
 ---

-With the [Origami Build Service](https://www.ft.com/__origami/service/build/v3/) you can add components to your website with a single `link` and `script` tag.
+With the [Origami Build Service](https://www.ft.com/__origami/service/build/v3/) you can add "o2" components to your website with a single `link` and `script` tag.
 This is a good approach for:

 1. Teams who can't or don't want to maintain front-end build tooling.
 2. Projects where customisation and performance is less of a concern.

+Note that the Origami Build Service doesn't support newer "o3" components.
+Please [let the team know](/getting-started/support/) if this is a feature you would like to see.

 ## Example